shakenfist/shakenfist/docs/development/git_usage.md

     - It is not expected that many commits are made to this branch.
     - If many commits are required to a release branch then this indicates the need for another release.

+!!! attention
     One day the project might desire a `develop` branch to ensure that `master` is always production ready.
 This can be useful when adding and maturing multiple inter-dependant features.
 At this stage, it is not required and would lead to more complexity.
 At this of project maturity, that complexity would be extra effort with the possibility of errors without a significant return.

 ## Process